 DEED also houses the Alaska Head Start Collaboration Office, which helps facilitate partnerships between Head Start agencies and other state entities that provide services to benefit low-income children and their families.

 Early Learning Assessments

 My Teaching Strategies powered by GOLD® is an assessment tool available to teachers that is user-friendly and inclusive—one that enables them to increase the effectiveness of their assessments while having more time to spend with children.
 It is an observation based tool that aligns with the Alaska Early Learning Guidelines.

 The Developmental Profile is Alaska’s Kindergarten Entrance Assessment.
 It is used to identify, record, and summarize the skills and behaviors students demonstrate at the beginning of their kindergarten year based upon teacher observations.

 Parents as Teachers is a collaboration with Department of Health & Social Services Maternal Infant Early Childhood Home Visiting (MIECHV) program that provides support for early learners (birth to 5) by empowering caregivers through personal and group visits.

 Best Beginnings is a public-private partnership that mobilizes people and resources to ensure all Alaska children begin school ready to succeed.

-The purpose of the Alaska Early Childhood Coordinating Council (AECCC) is to promote positive development, improved health outcomes, and school readiness for children prenatal through age eight by creating a culturally responsive, comprehensive, and accessible service delivery system that links service providers, empowers families, and engages communities.
+The Alaska Early Childhood Coordinating Council (AECCC) promotes positive development, improved health outcomes, and school readiness for children prenatal through age eight by creating a culturally responsive, comprehensive, and accessible service delivery system that links service providers, empowers families, and engages communities.
 The AECCC shall support the creation of a unified, sustainable system of early care, health, education, and family support for young children and their families.